 - Time away from their ministry.
 Is your speaker employed by a church or organization?
 If so, he has made another significant sacrifice to be with you – stepping away from his current flock to do so.
 Often times, when he is finished teaching your group he must go right back into a hectic ministry environment at home.
 If he is going to return tired, make sure he returns well fed.
 Just because he is paid elsewhere, does not mean he does not deserve to be paid well for his time ministering to you.
 Remember, ministering to others is how they earn their living.
 Could they be sustained each month if everyone else gave them what you are giving them?
 If not, you are not giving them enough.

 - Speaking schedule.
 If you are hiring a speaker to deliver just one message on one day, pay him accordingly.
 If you are hiring him for a series of messages over several days, pay him handsomely.
-Teaching God’s Word is not merely talking, it is an emotionally draining exercise since the Holy Spirit is speaking through him.
+Teaching God’s Word is not merely talking, it is an emotionally draining exercise since the Holy Spirit is speaking through him (or her).
 Every message takes time to prepare and takes energy to deliver, even if they have delivered it before somewhere else.

 - The 3 E’s - Education, Experience & Expertise.
 Is this person a trained communicator?
 How long has he been teaching?
 What level does he teach at?
 Just like you would expect to pay for the education, experience & expertise of a doctor or lawyer, you also should pay according to a speaker’s level of education, experience and expertise.